AKingDebased/the-field-of-dreams/TheLabyrinth/README.md

 ##### to abstract or not to abstract

-i made the decision not to use a single abstract class.  this isn't an act of protest or anything.  rather, after i started coding an abstract class, i realized that i could make the program work without them.  in my mind, simplicity trumps all, and while abstract classes have their uses, i thought i could do the same work more succinctly.
+i made the decision not to use a single abstract class.  this isn't an act of protest or anything.  rather, after i started coding an abstract class, i realized that i could make the program work without them.  in my mind, simplicity trumps all, and while abstract classes have their uses, i thought i could peform the same tasks more succinctly.

 in lieu of abstract classes, i turned all game entities into one of two objects: `GameObject` and `GameCharacter`, which extends `GameObject.`